Barra Mansa, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Make sure to pick the necessary kind.
-A lot of adapters that you can buy are just plugs and expect your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should work in most countries.
+A plug adapter that supports outlet types C and N. Be sure to get the necessary type.
+Many adapters available online are simply plugs and expect your devices to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most countries.

 September